hbkworld/open-api-tutorials/tutorials/programmers_toolbox.md

 Currently, the `bandwidth` and `destinations` settings on each channel must be the same.

-For example, it is not possible to configure channel 1 to measure at 51.2 kHz bandwidth, and channel 2 at 25.6 kHz bandwidth.
+For example, it is not possible to configure Channel 1 to measure at 51.2 kHz bandwidth, and Channel 2 at 25.6 kHz bandwidth.

-Similarly, all channels must be either streamed (`destinations = [ "socket" ]`) or stored on SD card (`destinations = [ "sd" ]`).
-Open API does not support streaming some channels while simultaneously storing other channels on SD card.
+Similarly, all channels must be either streamed (`destinations = [ "socket" ]`) or stored on an SD card (`destinations = [ "sd" ]`).
+Open API does not support streaming some channels while simultaneously storing other channels on an SD card.

 Finally, only one destination can be selected at a time.
 The modules are unable to both stream and store acquired data at the same time.